ainfanzon/MariaDB_examples/maxscl/failover/README.md

 To test replication is working properly.
 On the __master__ node create a database to validate replication is working.
 The screen executing the watch command shows all the servers are synchronized.

-COMMANDS:
+__COMMANDS:__

 On all the database servers, execute the following commands on the mysql client tool.
 First check the IP address of the container.
 Then check the __trashme__ database does NOT exist.
 Create the __trashme__ database and validate it was created in all the replicas.

 system hostname -I<br>
 SHOW DATABASES;<br>
-Execute this command in the master __ONLY__: CREATE DATABASE trashme;<br>
+Execute this command in the master __ONLY__:<br>
+> CREATE DATABASE trashme;<br>
 SHOW DATABASES;<br>

 <ins>Review MaxScale Configuration</ins>

-Review the configurations settings in the MaxScale configuration file. highlights: servers; Monitor; Service Def; listeners top screen restart maxscale
+Review the configuration settings in the MaxScale configuration file (maxscale.cnf).
+In the server section, check server IP address, ; Monitor; Service Def; listeners top screen restart maxscale
-+ Show active services
-ON THE MAXSCALE SERVER

-COMMANDS:
+__COMMANDS:__

 cat /etc/maxscale.cnf<br>
 systemctl restart maxscale<br>
 maxctrl list services<br>

- 4) CLIENT APP:

-TALKING POINTS:
-  + Identify the primary server and maxscale server IP addresis
+<ins>Test Automatic Failover</ins>

+On the MaxScale server perform the following steps:

+* In the watch command output, identify the primary server (top right command line window).
+* Identify the master server.
+* Review the __loop.sh__ script.
-  + read-write-split - first field indicates where the read came from;
+> The first attribute in the select indicates where the read came from
-  + Due to async replication an insert might not have been replicated thus the not found message
+> NOTE: Due to the asynchronous replication an insert might not have been replicated, thus the not found message
+* Validate the IP address in the script matches the IP of the MaxScale server (maxscl)

-  + secondary server is promoted to Master
+secondary server is promoted to Master
   + the connection fails and cannot recover
   + server is now a secondary
   + it is now at the same GTID